 Current technologies allow us to learn more about what is happening inside our bodies.
-Different modalities have been used in recent years to extract different information concerning our health: Whether we are measuring the heart rate, blood pressure, blood glucose concentration, brain activity or using imaging modalities to get a better picture of our bones, eyes, muscles or nerves, we are constantly generating information about our bodies that can help physicians diagnose certain diseases or aid at treating patients.
+Different modalities have been used in recent years to extract different information concerning our health: whether we measure the heart rate, blood pressure, blood glucose concentration, brain activity or use imaging modalities to get a better picture of our bones, eyes, muscles or nerves, we constantly generate information about our bodies that can help physicians diagnose certain diseases or aid at treating patients.

 Many biomedical devices tend to be small or have to be affordable for the patient, which leads to very stringent conditions on power consumption and size of the devices.
 The challenge is often to design algorithms that comply with these constraints while showing high accuracy and reliability.